Sustainable energy: Bioenergy

 Biomass is renewable organic material that comes from plants and animals.
 It can either be burned to produce heat and electricity or be converted into biofuels such as biodiesel and ethanol, which can be used to power vehicles.

 The climate impact of bioenergy varies considerably depending on where biomass feedstocks come from and how they are grown.
 For example, burning wood for energy releases carbon dioxide; those emissions can be significantly offset if the trees that were harvested are replaced by new trees in a well-managed forest, as the new trees will absorb carbon dioxide from the air as they grow.
 However, the establishment and cultivation of bioenergy crops can displace natural ecosystems, degrade soils, and consume water resources and synthetic fertilisers.

-Approximately one-third of all wood used for fuel is harvested unsustainably.
+Approximately one-third of all wood used for traditional heating and cooking in tropical areas is harvested unsustainably.
 Bioenergy feedstocks typically require significant amounts of energy to harvest, dry, and transport; the energy usage for these processes may emit greenhouse gases.
 In some cases, the impacts of land-use change, cultivation, and processing can result in higher overall carbon emissions for bioenergy compared to using fossil fuels.

 Use of farmland for growing biomass can result in less land being available for growing food.
 In the United States, around 10% of motor gasoline has been replaced by corn-based ethanol, which requires a significant proportion of the harvest.
 In Malaysia and Indonesia, clearing forests to produce palm oil for biodiesel has led to serious social and environmental effects, as these forests are critical carbon sinks and habitats for diverse species.
 Since photosynthesis captures only a small fraction of the energy in sunlight, producing a given amount of bioenergy requires a large amount of land compared to other renewable energy sources.

 Second-generation biofuels which are produced from non-food plants or waste reduce competition with food production, but may have other negative effects including trade-offs with conservation areas and local air pollution.
 Relatively sustainable sources of biomass include algae, waste, and crops grown on soil unsuitable for food production.
-If the biomass source is agricultural or municipal waste, burning it or converting it into biogas provides a way to dispose of this waste.

 Carbon capture and storage technology can be used to capture emissions from bioenergy power plants.
 This process is known as bioenergy with carbon capture and storage (BECCS) and can result in net carbon dioxide removal from the atmosphere.
 However, BECCS can also result in net positive emissions depending on how the biomass material is grown, harvested, and transported.
 Deployment of BECCS at scales described in some climate change mitigation pathways would require converting large amounts of cropland.